Language

 Multi-Property Preview

-See how your easing curve affects four different CSS properties at once: Position, Scale, Rotate, and Opacity.
+See one easing curve drive four CSS properties at once: Position, Scale, Rotate, and Opacity, so you can pick the right feel for your use case.

 Overshoot Support